-As you’d expect, the saloon has 4 doors, the estate has 5 and the coupé and cabriolet have just 2 – perfect for your business lunch trips.
+As you’d expect, the saloon has four doors, the estate has 5 and the coupé and cabriolet have just two – perfect for your business lunch trips.
 Which you choose will depend on how many passengers and what sort of luggage you need to carry.

 Hits that perfect point between fluid luxury and muscular executive

 What’s it like to drive?

 This version of the C-Class is Mercedes’ best drive so far in its compact exec range.
 Lighter than its predecessor, it’s enjoyable to drive and boasts decent fuel efficiency (as we’ll see later).
 It’s easy to find a comfortable driving position and the standard suspension does a fair job of isolating occupants from the road surface.
 The optional air suspension is better, but the steering on all versions (bar the C43 and C63) may not be as precise as rivals’.